TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 - A post refers to multiple files (label)

 {% details "Example: Catching Reverse Shells (Labels and Command-Line)" %}
-This is really useful when presenting narratives for red teaming scenarios, where multiple machines are involved.
+This is really useful when presenting narratives for red teaming scenarios, where multiple machines are involved.^[Not that I have any red teaming writeups, but I foresee the possibility of such posts in the future.]
 Here are some simple notes on catching a reverse shell from a Windows machine.

 1. *Get our IP.*

-    ```shell {data-label=Attacker .command-line data-prompt="kali@kali $"}
+    ```shell {data-label=Attacker .command-line data-prompt="kali@kali $" data-output=2-10}
     ifconfig
+    eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
+        inet 192.168.100.100  netmask 255.255.255.0  broadcast 192.168.100.255
+        ...
     ```

 2. *Listen for incoming connections on port 4444.*